 13 Tips for Starting Preschool: Is your child entering a preschool program for the first time?
 Use these tips to help both you and your child make a smooth transition.

-Kindergarten Here We Come: While many of us focus on the basics of letter and number recognition or reading skills, kindergarten readiness encompasses more than a few isolated skills.
+Kindergarten Here We Come: Kindergarten readiness encompasses more than a few isolated skills.
 Here are some tips to help you prepare your child for Kindergarten.

 Ready for Kindergarten?
 Five teachers share the top readiness skills that kindergarten teachers look for.